dipu-bd/algorithmic/README.md

 #### Linear Search

+A basic searching algorithm for any kind of list.

 |           Exported Methods | Performance | Tests | Benchmark | Since |
 | -------------------------: | :---------: | :---: | :-------: | :---: |
 |           `linearSearch()` |   `O(n)`    |  ✔️   |    ✔️     | 0.0.1 |